-The macro va\end must be called before the return from a function whose argument list has been processed with va\arg.
+The macro va_end must be called before the return from a function whose argument list has been processed with va_arg.

-Example The f1 function fills an array with a list of arguments which are of the type pointer to string.
+Example The fl function fills an array with a list of arguments which are of the type pointer to string.
 No more than MAXARGS arguments are to be processed.
-The number of pointer arguments is defined as the first argument for f1.
-The filled array is than passed to function f2.
+The number of pointer arguments is defined as the first argument for fl.
+The filled array is than passed to function fl.